maaretp/ExploratoryTestingBook/manuscript/0010_ExploratoryTestingFoundations.md

 We talked about environment being important, but let's reiterate parts of execution environment for a web application.

 * **Browsers, web and mobile on an operating system** - We have a lot of browsers, browser versions, browser versions on different operating systems.
 Some operating systems are desktop, others mobile.
-And majority of people use web on mobile phonese these days.
+And majority of people use web on mobile phones these days.
 Operating systems have security features that may adversely hit your product, and antivirus solutions in particular might not like your site or its content and functionality quite as you envisioned.

 * **Browser functionality, settings, add-ons** - Browsers have functionality (like zoom), settings (like no cookies), and add-ons (like ad-blocker).
 While you don't have to support them all, you probably want to know their impact to your application before your users are on the phone upset on not even understanding why your application does not work on their computer.